karenpayneoregon/WindowsInstaller/TemplateService/readme.md

 - `_serviceTimer` object drives when the operations intended to run get triggers
 - `ScheduleService` is responsible for running business logic
 - Use `EventLog.WriteEntry(`text for system event log`)` to log actions as informational
-- Use `EventLog.WriteEntry(`text for system event log`,, EventLogEntryType.Error)` to log actions as an error
+- Use `EventLog.WriteEntry(`text for system event log`, EventLogEntryType.Error)` to log actions as an error

 # Flow